Last updated: September 25, 2023

 However, due to the privacy needed to provide a test sample, there is a chance of someone attempting to falsify the test with adulterants or substitutions.
 This isn’t near the problem that it’s been in the past though.
 Advances in testing technology coupled with the highly sophisticated laboratory equipment we have access to today have made it increasingly difficult for cheaters to succeed.

 Urine tests provide a range of detection periods that are drug-specific and range from a few hours to a few days or weeks.
-Those that use marijuana heavily are at risk of testing positive for more than 30 days after they quit using the drug.
+Those who use marijuana heavily are at risk of testing positive for more than 30 days after they quit using the drug.

 Results return within a week.